beyonk-group/svelte-mapbox/README.md

 ## Installing

 **It is PARAMOUNT that you install this as a development dependency, not a runtime dependency.
 It won't work otherwise.
-Svelte bundles everything, so you should need any runtime dependencies at all**
+Svelte bundles everything, so you should not need any runtime dependencies at all**

 ```
 npm install --save-dev @beyonk/svelte-mapbox